cardinal252/Modular-Sitecore/Readme.md

 ### Delivery

-* All Core bundles require complete solution redelivery.
+* Any core bundle change require complete solution redelivery.
-* Core bundles may share dependencies and interdepend on each other.
+* Core bundles may share dependencies and interdepend on each other (they are delivered together).
-* NO 2 modules can ever deliver the same file
+* NO 2 bundles (across core and module) can ever deliver the same file.

 ## Conventions